thespamster/ci_resume_project/README.md

 ## Description

-This is the final part of HTML / CSS essentials.
+This is the final part of HTML / CSS essentials, the first two modules in my Level 5 Web Application Diploma.
 A guided project to build a resume for a fictional developer.
-It brings together the two languages learnt so far plus the CSS framework Bootstrap.
+It brings together the two languages I have learnt so far plus the CSS library Bootstrap.

 ## Getting Started